MicrosoftDocs/fabric-docs/docs/data-engineering/native-execution-engine-overview.md

 The native execution engine is integrated with custom pools, meaning that enabling this feature initiates a new session, typically taking up to two minutes to start.

 > [!IMPORTANT]
 > Configuration of the native execution engine must be done prior to the initiation of the Spark session.
-Once the Spark session starts, "spark.shuffle.manager" setting become immutable and cannot be changed.
-Ensure that these configurations are set within the %%configure block in notebooks or in the Spark session builder for SJDs.
+After the Spark session starts, the `spark.shuffle.manager` setting becomes immutable and can't be changed.
+Ensure that these configurations are set within the `%%configure` block in notebooks or in the Spark session builder for Spark job definitions.

 ### Enable at the environment level